corb555/Gdal-helper/docs/readme.md

 # GDALHelper

-`gdal-helper` is a command-line tool that simplifies geospatial raster processing workflows.
+`gdal-helper` is a Python command-line tool that simplifies complex geospatial raster workflows.
+It wraps **GDAL**, **Rasterio**, and **NumPy** into high-level, semantic commands, automating tasks like texture shading, alignment, and vignette generation that usually require brittle shell scripts.
-It acts as a high-level wrapper around **GDAL**, **Rasterio**, and **NumPy**, abstracting away the complexity of raw GDAL CLI arguments and enabling complex pixel manipulation (such as texture shading and vignette generation) within a script or build pipeline.

-This tool is designed for GIS professionals and data scientists who use raster data  and need a reliable, scriptable way to simplify complex tasks.
+Designed for GIS professionals and data scientists who need a reliable, scriptable way to manage raster pipelines.

 ## Key Benefits

-*   **Pipeline / Script Ready:** Designed to be used with scripts or build systems (e.g., Makefiles, LiteBuild).
-*   **Abstraction:** Replaces complex `gdalwarp`/`gdal_calc.py` chains with semantic commands like `align_raster` or `hillshade_blend`.
+*   **Abstraction:** Replaces complex `gdalwarp`/`gdal_calc.py` chains with readable actions like `align_raster` or `hillshade_blend`.
-*   **Pixel-Level Control:** Uses NumPy/SciPy for operations that are difficult in standard GDAL, such as distance-based vignetting and texture-shaded blending.
+*   **Pixel-Level Control:** Leverages NumPy/SciPy for advanced operations difficult to do in standard GDAL, such as distance-based vignetting and texture-shaded blending.
-*   **Safety:** Includes a validation step (`validate_raster`) to fail builds fast if artifacts are empty or corrupt.
-*   **Extensible:** Uses a strict **Command Pattern** with auto-registration.
-Adding a new tool is as simple as adding a class and a decorator.
+*   **Extensible:** Built on a strict **Command Pattern**.
+Adding a new tool is as simple as defining a Python class with a decorator.

+## Installation
+`pip install GDALHelper`

 ##  Requirements